parkmycloud/useful_tools/ChatBots/slackbot/README.md

 ### Purpose

-ParkMyCloud is SaaS application which allows users to schedule on/off times for their non-production EC2 instances, without having to do scripting.
+ParkMyCloud is SaaS application which allows users to schedule on/off times for their non-production cloud resources, without having to do scripting.
 For more details on the application and company, you can go here [http://www.parkmycloud.com].

 The purpose of this bot is to allow users to interact with the ParkMyCloud API through chat commands in Slack.